Lorsten/FetchAPI/README.md

 # SImple Fetch API

-## A simple javascript webb application using Fetch API to GET,POST,UPDATE and DELETE from a rest server
+## A simple javascript web application using Fetch API to GET,POST,UPDATE and DELETE from a rest server

 ## The project using GULP, use npminstall for installing